tomalbrc/filament/docs/src/content/block-behaviours.md

 ~~~admonish info "Configurable Fields"
 - `replacement`: The identifier of the block to replace the current block with.
 Example: `minecraft:waxed_copper_block`
 ~~~

+---

+## `place_on_water` behaviour

+Allows the block to be placed on water.
+Use this behaviour together with the `can_survive` behaviour to recreate lily-pads!

+No fields to configure.